-Today, as a Certified Holistic Nutritionist, I know how health, wellness, and happiness all work synergistically — how small, daily decisions can create a balanced, healthy, happy lifestyle.
-Here, you'll find a curated collection of resources, a blog with recipes and inspiration, and The Weekly Well Podcast, a podcast to empower and equip you to pursue your own health and happiness, wholeheartedly and in your own, one-of-a-kind way.
+Today, as a Certified Holistic Nutritionist, I know health, wellness, and happiness work synergistically — small, daily decisions can create a balanced, healthy, happy lifestyle.
+Here, you'll find a curated collection of resources and a blog with recipes and inspiration to empower and equip you to pursue your own health and happiness, wholeheartedly and in your own, one-of-a-kind way.

 I'm Kelly, I'm a Certified Holistic Nutritionist, and I'm so glad you're here.

 Let me begin by saying, I know how overwhelming seeking health and happiness can be.
 When I was 17 years old, I was diagnosed with Polycystic Ovarian Syndrome (PCOS) which caused me to gain weight easily and to experience painful cystic acne for years.
 Fast forward to age 30, when I learned I was allergic to everything — plants, animals — you name it, it made me sneeze all year round!

 I know what it feels like to accept feeling poorly as your new normal — whether you're anxious about your overall wellbeing, or you're unsure of which daily decisions will help you feel healthy and balanced — or in my case, which foods won't cause you to break out in hives!
 (True story!)